bkellman/WeightedMeanCompletion/README.md

 - A cophenetic distance matrix was curated based on the available species from [Phylophlan](https://huttenhower.sph.harvard.edu/phylophlan)
 - The benefit of matching species to Phylophlan is two fold.
 First, the Phylophlan included taxonomy represent the best classified species in each genus.
 While mainting a good phylogenic spread of all bacterial groups.
 Second, this method allows for "new" bacterial species to be accurately inserted into the distance matrix based on the Phylophlan genome insertion method.

+## Benchmarking

+### Benchmarking code
+- base_impute: simple imputation methods such as mean,median,common fill, and zeros
+- error_impute: can calculate RMSE,forbenious error and a function for measuring the explained varance of dataset through PCA
+- benchmarking_methods: method that takes a dataset and runs 8 different methods for imputation for benchmarking ** TODO: (must add our method to the methods benchmarked)

 ### Coding Tasks

 - perform standard matrix-completion/interpolation: EM, regulariztion, nuclear norm...